-Presentations will take place in sequential 20-minute sessions spread across cohorts according to the following schedule.
+On April 16, in person and synchronous virtual presentations will take place in sequential 20-minute sessions spread across cohorts according to the following schedule.
 Depending upon the number of teams, simultaneous presentations might be arranged.
 Competition sessions will be sandwiched by an introduction/orientation and the University of Tulsa's Friends of Finance guest speaker lunch during which the winners will be announced.
 The number of competing teams in each cohort will be determined based upon the number of teams that register.

-Schedule: There will be up to two cohorts following the below schedule.
+Schedule; There will be up to two cohorts following the schedule below.